HHS/simpler-grants-gov/documentation/decisions/adr/0004-api-framework.md

 - **Pros**
   - Shallow learning curve, great documentation, and pythonic style makes it easy for contributors to support
   - Flexible and scalable microframework means it can adjust as the needs of the project changes
-  - Designed for backend API services
+  - Designed for back-end API services
 - **Cons**
   - Tech stack can get complicated over time with various libraries
   - Lack of standardization means more decision making and good code quality is very important